sumitmalhotra-blip/Biovaram_Ev_Analysis/MY_PROJECT_UNDERSTANDING.md

 4. ❓ What's the acceptable range for size and concentration?

 ### **Technical Requirements:**
-5. ✅ Should I process all 156 files or are some just test runs?
+5. ✅ The 156 files are sample/reference data for development - production will have much larger volumes
+6. ❓ What are the expected data volumes in production? (files per day/week/month?)
-6. ❓ What's the priority order for features?
+7. ❓ What's the priority order for features?
-7. ❓ Who are the end users - lab technicians, scientists, or both?
+8. ❓ Who are the end users - lab technicians, scientists, or both?
-8. ❓ Do they need real-time processing or batch overnight processing?
+9. ❓ Do they need real-time processing or batch overnight processing?
+10. ❓ What are the performance requirements? (e.g., process 1000 files in X hours?)

 ### **Workflow & Integration:**
-9. ❓ Will data come directly from machines or uploaded manually?
+11. ❓ Will data come directly from machines or uploaded manually?
-10. ❓ Should results integrate with their existing LIMS/ELN systems?
+12. ❓ Should results integrate with their existing LIMS/ELN systems?
-11. ❓ What format do they want for final reports (PDF, Excel, web view)?
+13. ❓ What format do they want for final reports (PDF, Excel, web view)?
-12. ❓ Do they need to track historical trends across months?
+14. ❓ Do they need to track historical trends across months?
+15. ❓ What's the data retention policy?
+How much historical data to store?

 ### **Success Criteria:**
-13. ❓ What would make this project successful in 3 months?
+16. ❓ What would make this project successful in 3 months?
-14. ❓ Is the goal to replace manual analysis 100% or just speed it up?
+17. ❓ Is the goal to replace manual analysis 100% or just speed it up?
-15. ❓ Are there specific analyses they currently can't do that they want?
+18. ❓ Are there specific analyses they currently can't do that they want?
+19. ❓ What's the expected throughput? (files processed per hour/day?)
+20. ❓ Any specific scalability requirements or future growth projections?

 ---

 ## ✅ What I'm Confident About

-1. **The Problem:** Manual analysis is slow and they need automation
+1. **The Problem:** Manual analysis is slow and they need automation for large-scale data processing
-2. **The Data:** I have 156 files from two different instruments
+2. **The Data:** I have 156 sample/reference files from two different instruments for development
+3. **The Scale:** Production system will handle much larger datasets than the 156 samples
-3. **The Goal:** Build a Python pipeline that goes from raw files → analyzed reports
+4. **The Goal:** Build a scalable Python pipeline that goes from raw files → analyzed reports
-4. **The Science:** I understand what exosomes are and why they're measuring them
+5. **The Science:** I understand what exosomes are and why they're measuring them
-5. **The Tech:** I know what tools to use (Python, pandas, fcsparser, etc.)
+6. **The Tech:** I know what tools to use (Python, pandas, fcsparser, etc.) with focus on scalability
-6. **The Timeline:** 11-13 weeks for full system with 4 phases
+7. **The Timeline:** 11-13 weeks for full system with 4 phases
-7. **My Role:** Senior Python developer building the entire data pipeline
+8. **My Role:** Senior Python developer building the entire data pipeline with production-scale architecture

 ## ❓ What I Need Clarification On

+1. **Data Volume & Scale:** How many files per day/week/month in production?
+2. **Performance Requirements:** What are the expected processing speeds and throughput?
-1. **Exact Business Requirements:** What specific analyses are most critical?
+3. **Exact Business Requirements:** What specific analyses are most critical?
-2. **User Workflows:** How will scientists actually use this system daily?
+4. **User Workflows:** How will scientists actually use this system daily?
-3. **Quality Thresholds:** What are the acceptance criteria for batches?
+5. **Quality Thresholds:** What are the acceptance criteria for batches?
-4. **Integration Needs:** Does this need to connect to other systems?
+6. **Integration Needs:** Does this need to connect to other systems?
-5. **Deployment Environment:** On-premises server or cloud?
+7. **Deployment Environment:** On-premises server or cloud?
+What infrastructure?
+8. **Scalability:** Any future growth projections?
+Need to handle 10x data in 2 years?
-6. **Team Structure:** Who else is working on this?
+9. **Team Structure:** Who else is working on this?
 Am I solo?
-7. **Meeting Notes Context:** What was decided in the first kickoff meeting?
+10. **Meeting Notes Context:** What was decided in the first kickoff meeting?

 ---